supernginx/flowplayer-plugins/flash/audio/trunk/README.txt

 -----
 - #501 fixes to dispatch start state correctly.
 - #501 use the sound channel to listen for a complete event to finish correctly.
+- #575 send the start event after begin
+- #443 if playing a new clip that is already buffered the difference will be 0 so just check if the duration is set.

 3.2.8
 -----